-It's extremely important to understand the pros and cons of a vendor like us supplying you with analytics.
+A lot of people ask us about analytics and reporting.
+It's very important to understand the pros and cons of a vendor like us supplying you with analytics.

-1. Analytics ALREADY exists in proper analytics platforms
+1. Analytics already exists in dedicated tools

 At Tallyfy - what we do is supply data to your existing analytics and reporting platform (which you paid good money for!) so that you can have full control and full customization capabilities for your analytics.

 See point (1), but to add to it - it's important to see that you will always need full, robust customization of your analytics with a depth and breadth of features.
 Only dedicated analytics tools can offer you that.

 It would be a huge mistake to buy a product simply because it "has native analytics".
 Since most people use multiple apps and platforms, you need a dedicated analytics tool to combine the data from those various platforms.

-4. Data portability is far more important than analytics
+4. Data portability is far more important

 That's a capability you could never have if you relied on analytics from a single vendor - and in particular, the question "can I get my data out easily" is much more important than "do you have analytics?".